 It is said that they have water at 7 different temperature levels, from lukewarm to very hot.
 I did touch the water in all the wells and it was hot.
 I could not figure out the difference in temperature between the wells.
 Not to forget that I was there when the sun was at its peak and any water would be hot water at that time of the day.

-I saw people taking buckets of water and pouring it on themselves.
+I saw people taking buckets of water and pouring the water on themselves.

 Do read – Manikaran Hot Springs

 The story says that Ravana dug up these hot springs to do the last rites of his mother.
-Since then, Kanniya Hot Springs are used for performing last rights in Sri Lanka.
-Apparently, Ramayana mentions it as a part of Gokarna Tirth – another name of Trincomalee Bay.
+Since then, Kanniya Hot Springs has been used for performing last rights in Sri Lanka.
+Apparently, Ramayana mentions it as a part of Gokarna Tirth – another name for Trincomalee Bay.